 ‘Yeah, like who else would I bring?’ she said.
 ‘I’m glad you made it, too.’
 She wrapped her arms around his neck and kissed him.

-Harry looked down and saw that Karen was no longer in her long blue dress—she, and everyone around him, were dressed in their greys.
+Harry looked down and saw that Hannah was no longer in her long blue dress—she, and everyone around him, were dressed in their greys.

 Well, almost everyone.
 The governor, standing just metres in front of Harry, was still in his tuxedo, and his wife was wearing the long red dress that she’d arrived in.
 Murmurs began to rise in the crowd as the guests noticed that there was something wrong.

 As Harry gazed around him he saw the buildings made from plain concrete, cracked and discoloured, their clean, modern cladding and walls of glass now gone.
 The trees demarking the square had disappeared, and in their place were concrete posts topped with antennas.
 New people, previously invisible, appeared as well.
 Troopers in black armour armed with long rifles lined the front of the city hall and all around the square, the invisibility afforded them by the AugNet now gone.

 ‘Huh.
 Is the net is down for you too?’
 Harry asked Hannah.

 ‘It shouldn’t be possible.
 I mean, even when the network signal goes down, our local caches should hold enough objects to at least keep the scenery stable.
 And we should still be peering our objects with each other.
 I mean, it happens occasionally, you get an outage in an area, but no one ever notices because we’re all connected in a mesh network, and everyone holds part of the scenery.’
 Harry trailed off as he thought.
 ‘Unless they sent a command to clear the caches to all the people at the same time, but that only happens at night and only when you’re home.
 And not when the local net goes down.
 This is odd.’